CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

                                 create a div with className "card_info"
-                                    create a div with className "card_name" and text name of card and onmouseover sets the hoveredCard to this card and isCardHovering to true & onmouseout sets isCardHovering to false create a div with className "card_mana" and the text be the mana cost of the card if isInEditMode:
-                                        create a div with className "card_removal" and the text to be a minus that when pressed, adds the card to cardsToRemove and removes it from cards a div with className "deck_display_header" and text "Instants" for every card in cards:
+                                    create a div with className "card_name" and text name of card and onmouseover sets the hoveredCard to this card and isCardHovering to true & onmouseout sets isCardHovering to false create a div with className "card_mana" and the text be the mana cost of the card a div with className "deck_display_header" and text "Instants" for every card in cards:
                             if the card is a instant: